Heike Fassbender: Education and career

 and was vice president for teaching, studies, and further education at the university from 2008 to 2012.

 Book

 Fassbender is the author of the book Symplectic Methods for the Symplectic Eigenproblem (Kluwer, 2002).

 Professional service

 As president of GAMM, Fassbender became the first woman to lead GAMM.

 As well as her presidency of GAMM, Fassbender was appointed for a four-year term on the German Accreditation Council in 2018.
 Moreover, she is treasurer of the International Council for Industrial and Applied Mathematics (ICIAM) is a worldwide organisation for professional applied mathematics societies, and for other societies with a significant interest in industrial or applied mathematics.
+January 1st, 2023, Fassbender is elected a chair member of the SIAM Council.